Mindscape (2013 film)

-Mindscape (also known as Anna) is a 2013 internationally co-produced psychological thriller film, and the directorial debut of Spanish filmmaker Jorge Dorado.
-The film stars Taissa Farmiga, Mark Strong, Noah Taylor, and Brian Cox.
+Mindscape (also known as Anna) is a 2013 internationally co-produced psychological thriller science-fiction film, and the directorial debut of Spanish filmmaker Jorge Dorado.
+The film stars Mark Strong, Taissa Farmiga, Noah Taylor, and Brian Cox.
 The screenplay was written by Guy Holmes and follows John, a detective with the ability to enter people's memories; he takes on the case of a brilliant but troubled 16-year-old girl, Anna, to determine whether she is a sociopath or a victim of psychological trauma.

 The world premiere was held at the 46th Sitges Film Festival on October 13, 2013, and received critical acclaim from audiences in its native Spain.
 Warner Bros. released the film in Spain on January 24, 2014.
+Elsewhere, the film received mixed to negative reviews and was a commercial failure.
 The film had its North American premiere at the Dallas International Film Festival on April 5, 2014.
 The film was retitled Anna for North America, where it was released through video on demand on May 6, 2014, and in a limited release on June 6, 2014, by Vertical Entertainment.